-Acromegaly is a medical condition arising from the excess production of growth hormone (GH) by the pituitary gland.
-The extra amount of GH causes excess growth in the bones and soft tissues of the body.
+Acromegaly is a medical condition arising from the pituitary gland’s excess production of growth hormone (GH).
+An excess of GH can cause growth problems in bones and soft tissue.

-People who suffer from this disorder usually experience a sudden weight gain, an extraordinary enlargement of their bones and soft tissues, especially around their hand, leg, and face regions.
+People who suffer from this disorder usually experience sudden weight gain and an extraordinary enlargement of their bones and soft tissues, especially around their hand, leg, and face regions.
 This increase is due to the excess growth hormone produced in their bodies.
 Acromegaly is a rare condition and usually affects middle-aged adults.

-About three to four out of every 1 million people develop acromegaly every year and around 60 out of every 1 million people have the condition per time.
+About three to four people out of every 1 million people develop acromegaly every year, and around 60 out of every 1 million people have the condition at one time.
 These statistics may be underestimated since most cases of acromegaly are often undiagnosed.

 Types of Acromegaly

 There are no types of acromegaly.
-However, acromegaly is a type of disorder resulting from the excess production of growth hormone in adults (people who have passed the age of growing in height).
-In children, however, the excess production of GH rather causes an abnormal increase in height which is referred to as gigantism.
+However, acromegaly is a type of disorder resulting from excess growth hormone production in adults (people who have passed the age of growing in height).
+In children, however, the excess production of GH causes an abnormal increase in height, referred to as gigantism.

 - Enlargement of face, feet, and hands